pauljickling/notes/devops/terraform.md

 The current state of the instance can be viewed with `terraform show`.

 `terraform state` can be used for advanced state management, and `terraform state list` provides the list of resources and addresses that can be modified.

+### Reading Terraform Plans

+After running `terraform plan` or `terraform apply` you will view a list of actions that terraform will take in order to achieve the state described in your config file.

+A `+` or `-` prefix means that Terraform will need to destroy and recreate a resource, whereas a `~` means the resource can be modified in place.